 Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
-For immunofluorescent staining, it is recommended to use at ≤ 0.5 microg per 10^6 cells in 100 microL volume or 100 microL of whole blood.
-It is recommended that the reagent be titrated for optimal performance for each application.
+Test size products are transitioning from 20 microL to 5 microL per test.
+Please check your vial or your CoA to find the suggested use of this reagent per million cells in 100 microL staining volume or per 100 microL of whole blood.
+It is recommended that the reagent be titrated for antimal performance for each application optimal performance for each application.